 Vacuum advance will be connected to manifold vacuum.
 The total amount of vacuum advance allowed and when the vacuum advance kicks in both may need to be adjusted.
 Total allowed vacuum advance needs to be about 10 to 12 degrees.
 The vacuum advance should not come on until 7 to 10 inches of Hg, and be all in at 15".

-The electric fuel pump will have a fuel pressure of 5 psi.
+I will use a Holley 12-803 regulator with the Carter P4070 fuel pump.
+I will adjust the fuel pressure to be about 5-6 psi.
 Holley recommends that the float bowls should be set to have the fuel level near the bottom of the sight window.
 Quick Fuel recommends setting the fuel level at the middle of the sight glass.
 Since both of these brand's fuel bowls have the sight glass window at the same height, you can probably set either brand at whichever height you want.
 I plan to set the float to have the fuel in the middle of the sight glass.

 I used a vacuum gauge to measure manifold vacuum at different points, in order to select a power valve.
 I measured 15" at idle in Drive.
 At steady state cruise on level ground, I measured 12" at 35 MPH, 12" at 45 MPH and 11" at 55 MPH.
 The vacuum does not go below 9" unless I start to really accelerate.
 At wide open throttle (WOT) I still have 3" of manifold vacuum.

 There are a few ways to figure the best power valve size:

 I plan to be a little conservative and use a 6.5 power valve.

 The idle circuit is controlled by the idle mixture screws and the idle speed screws.
 The IFRs can change the idle mixture, but this will be dealt with in the next step.
 It is important to not have more than 0.020" of the primary transition slot exposed at idle, or the engine starts to run on the transition circuit.